matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

    _succinct description_ of how approach handles criterion (or doesn't)
           avoid y/n/true/false/numeric-rank criteria, and in cells

-avoid judgement in text, instead use (unsaturated!) cell background color
+_avoid judgement in text_, instead use (unsaturated!) cell background color

   Neutral - clear